balderdashy/sails-docs/concepts/extending-sails/Generators/customGenerators.md

 ### Overview

-Custom [generators](https://sailsjs.com/documentation/concepts/extending-sails/generators) are a type of plugin for the Sails command-line.
+Custom [generators](https://sailsjs.com/documentation/concepts/extending-sails/generators) are a type of plugin for the Sails command line.
 Through templates, they control which files get generated in your Sails projects when you run `sails new` or `sails generate`, and also what those files look like.

 ### Creating a generator